ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

-The execution time of a number of Polybench applications can be too short to allow for a reliable measurement and to this end, we define a larger input dataset for those having an execution time of less than a second.
-This includes: \texttt{gemver, jacobi-1d, bicg, atax, mvt, durbin, trisolv, gesummv, and deriche}.
-In this work, we define the Loop Unrolling speedup as the following:

-where $Loop_{runtime(Base)}$ is the execution time of a module having multiple loops at LLVM O3's configuration and Loop\_{runtime(X)}, the same module having a loop unrolling count configuration of X in the set of all Unrolling configurations generated by our autotuner.
-In this work, total program runtime and the $T_{Loop}$ are collected with Linux \texttt{perf}.
+\paragraph{Data Collection \& Setup} We used an autotuner to collect a total of 100000 different unrolling configurations from Polybench by tuning the unroll count of individual loops (\texttt{UP.Count}), where the set of \texttt{UP.Count} values are $\in \{0, 2, \cdots, 64\}$.
+In this work, we define the Loop Unrolling speedup as the fraction between the base runtime and the loop runtime.
+The total program runtime and the $T_{Loop}$ are collected with Linux \texttt{perf}.
 All the runtime measurements are done single-threaded, and we use \texttt{numactl} tool to bind the workloads to a unique CPU core.
-All experiments are measured on an ARMv8.2-A (Kunpeng 920) architecture @ 2.6GHz on Linux.
-We run each benchmark three times and before each measurement run, we flush the system page cache to avoid any perturbance into the collection of our training data and we repeat the process for all measurements having more than 1\% of variance between the runs to make sure they are robust.
+All experiments are measured on an ARMv8.2-A architecture @ 2.6GHz on Linux.
+We run each benchmark three times, and before each measurement run, we flush the system page cache to avoid any perturbance in the collection of our training data, and we repeat the process for all measurements having more than 1\% of variance between the runs to make sure they are robust.

-Additionally, we treat a single instance of iteration of data generation, normally having multiple loops and generating multiple samples, one set of runs meaning that we assign the Loop\_{speedup} value to the whole set of rows generated as a result of the configuration.
-This way, we can filter out bad runs from good runs simply by pruning those causing a slowdown, or even having at least a certain amount of speedup values.
-This way \texttt{ACPOLUModel} only exposes to the set of quality samples and is trained to learn the relation between the given features and the target \texttt{UP.Count}.